cloudmesh-book/book-latex-2018/cloud-technologies/all.md

 GROUPING SETS, Foreign Data Wrappers and TABLESAMPLE were added as a part of the new Big Data features.
 Under BRIN indexing (Block Range Indexing), PostgreSQL supports creating small but powerful indexes for large tables.
-Using a new algorithm called as ``abbreviated keys'', PostgreSQL can sort NUMERIC data very quickly.
+Using a new algorithm called as *abbreviated keys*, PostgreSQL can sort NUMERIC data very quickly.
 The CUBE, ROLLUP and GROUPING clauses enable the users to use just a single query to create myriad reports at different levels of summarization.
 Using the